 The Pardons.org counsellors are professionals.
 The service is completely confidential and you can even remain anonymous on the call.
 I went to the walk-in center with the documents I had.
 They were able to tailor their service to my specific situation.
 I immediately felt hopeful!

-With your permission, Pardons Canada will take on all the necessary steps to remove your record which includes fingerprint destruction, photograph destruction, purges, record suspensions, and US entry waivers.
+Once you give them your permission, Pardons Canada will take on all the necessary steps to remove your record which includes fingerprint destruction, photograph destruction, purges, record suspensions, and US entry waivers.

 Pardons Canada Offers Additional Support